ezeYaniv/readme-templates/README.md

 # Usage

-Use the README template for every project, no matter how small or simple to understand the code may be.
+Use the README template for every project, no matter how small or simple, so future you can quickly review and understand what it accomplished.